Sobindra2005/taskb/README.md

 #### 1.draggable component
 #### 2.able to create and delete columns

+##  Technology choices and rationale
+##### Next.js: We chose it for server-side rendering (SSR) and automatic optimizations, helping with performance and SEO.
+It also makes routing and development super easy.
+##### React DnD Kit: This was a no-brainer for drag-and-drop features—it's fast, flexible, and integrates smoothly with React.
+##### React Icons: For icons, React Icons gives us a huge selection with minimal impact on performance, plus it’s simple to use.
+##### Lucide React: We love Lucide’s high-quality SVG icons, which are easy to customize and look great across all screens.
+##### TypeScript: TypeScript helps us catch bugs early, offers better code completion, and makes it easier to scale the project.
+##### Tailwind CSS: Tailwind's utility-first approach makes styling quick and easy.
+Plus, it’s super responsive and customizable.

 ## Known Limitations and Trade-offs
 #### 1.facing some issue when trying to drag task from one card to another.
 It dropping but the whole task are transfered to the targeted card.
 #### 2.Average UI